CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 This project started with a two-player snake game setting and a logic inspired from [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).
 It evolved into **a toy project for getting a hang on concepts behind DDQN**.

 The task is only partially solved, with sensible but non-optimal behavior achieved by the agent.
 Full optimization of training parameters would be tedious and time-consuming; it would require refactoring the code from scratch to be robust and trustworthy.

+As a result:

---> **As a results, I will not try to optimize further all metaparameters and consider this toy project terminated.**
+--> **This project is closed and I will not try to optimize further the metaparameters.**

 --> **You may still be inspired by the n-step DDQN implementation in `arena.py`, the use of a target network with masking to improve training stability, or the few sources that I credit below.**